Skip to Content

 Gluten-Free Restaurants in Las Vegas – On The Strip & Downtown

-Although there aren’t any completely gluten-free restaurants in Las Vegas, I thought it’d be helpful to provide a rundown of those that offer gluten-free options on their menu.
+• Although there aren’t any completely gluten-free restaurants in Las Vegas, many offer gluten-free items on their traditional menu.

 Gluten-Free Restaurants On The Strip

 Border Grill at Mandalay Bay: Craving gluten-free Mexican cuisine?
 Check out Border Grill which offers an extensive selection of gluten-free items on their menu which are clearly marked with a “GF”.
-Note as well that Border Grill serves an all-you-can-eat brunch that incorporates a good number of gluten-free items.

 Emeril’s New Orleans Fish House at MGM Grand: Serving upwards of 20 gluten-free items on their menu, Emeril’s clearly marks applicable selections with a “GF”.
-Gluten-Free entrees offered include their Creole Seafood Boil, Fried Young Chicken, and Carolina Gold Jambalaya which all land in the $40-$50 range.

 Exterior of Emeril's New Orleans Fish House